Jet and Kingfisher: Fierce rivals forced together December 2008

 At the same time, Jet has suspended or reduced services on several international routes.
 For example, Jet’s Mumbai- Shanghai–San Francisco service (using 777–300ERS) will close in January 2009, just seven months after it was launched.
 Jet had long wanted to begin such a service, but after finally winning approval from the Chinese government it found that demand has not been sufficient to keep the service going, although it will code–share on the route via a partnership with United.
 Elsewhere, Jet is also closing its Amritsar- London route.

 This all means that Jet has excess longhaul capacity, and widebody deliveries have been postponed for at least 12 months — although as yet no orders have been cancelled.
-Jet Airways has fleet of 85 aircraft (which have an average age of less than five years) but more than 50 outstanding orders (see table, on left), including 10 787s.
+Jet Airways has fleet of 85 aircraft (which have an average age of less than five years) but more than 50 outstanding orders (see table), including 10 787s.

 Jet’s international plans have undoubtedly also been hit by the postponement earlier this year (after a fall in the Indian stock market) of a $400m rights issue that would have funded international expansion.

 To compensate, Jet is carrying out extensive cost cutting and network rationalisation, but in October the airline became the subject of fierce criticism after sacking and then reinstating 800 staff within just a couple of days.
 Jet had wanted to lay off 1,900 (out of a total workforce of 12,666), but after the first 800 (mostly cabin crew based in Mumbai) were made redundant the airline faced protest from staff and politicians alike.